Piano Concerto No. 2 (Beethoven): III. Rondo, Molto allegro

 This movement takes the form of a rondo (ABACABA) and showcases Beethoven's playfulness of his early period.
 The theme is rhythmically unbalanced by sforzandi on beats 2 and 5 of each 6/8 measure.
 The C section is also highly contrasting with the others, in a minor key and intensifying the syncopation of the main theme's sforzandi.

 Prior to the last appearance of the rondo theme, Beethoven brings the piano in the "wrong" key of G major, and with the theme displaced early by one beat with respect to the barline, before the orchestra "discovers" the discrepancy and returns to the correct tonic key and metric alignment.
 This musical joke can be seen in many of Beethoven's subsequent compositions.

 This rondo is the one that Beethoven wrote in 1795 and premiered in Vienna that year.
 It shows Haydn's influence, particularly in usage of sonata rondo form.
 An average performance lasts from five to six minutes.

-Rondo in B-flat major, WoO 6
+Rondo in B♭ major, WoO 6

 Beethoven originally composed a different rondo to end the concerto.
 It was replaced in 1795.